kinderp/3183/README.md

 Doing that in the child's code, all the keyworded function parameters in kwargs will be present as instance attributes in your custom model class.
 You can use this method to pass values from a controller to your model instance.

-As you can see in the code above `self._session` `self._title` are not explicitly defined but they are used after super and came from kwargs dict.
+As you can see in the code above `self._session` `self._title` are not explicitly defined but they are used after super() call and came from kwargs dict.

 So here a correct way to instantiate your custom model class in a controller.